inoCcCent77/inoCcCent77/README.md

 - 👋 Hi, I’m @inoCcCent77
-- 👀 I’m interested in crypto
+- 👀 I’m interested in cryptocurrencies
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on Linea Entertainment Festival
 - 📫 How to reach me ...